joetifa2003/windlang/README.md

 println(x); // Hello World
 ```

-You can declare variables in Wind with the `let` keyword, Variables in wind are dynamically typed and u can reassign them to any type.
+You can declare variables in Wind with the `let` keyword, Variables in wind are dynamically typed and you can reassign them to any type.

 ### Data types